Documentation Index

 Select the destination token

 In the “You receive” section, select the token you want to receive on Solana.
-The amount is calculated automatically based on the current exchange rate.
+The output amount is calculated automatically based on the current exchange rate.

 Review the transaction details